-Royal National Orthopaedic Hospital Chief Operating Officer and Director of Strategy and Improvement Lucy Davies concludes with a reflection on the 'deep midwinter' of December 2020, the challenges and struggles faced by today's hospital after a year of COVID, but with the coming hope of Vaccination for patients and staff in 2021.
+Royal National Orthopaedic Hospital former Chief Operating Officer and Director of Strategy and Improvement Lucy Davies concludes with a reflection on the 'deep midwinter' of December 2020, the challenges and struggles faced by today's hospital after a year of COVID, but with the coming hope of Vaccination for patients and staff in 2021.

 Pictured below the podcast's wonderful participants - RNOH patients, volunteers, staff, and the wider RNOH Stanmore family.
 Click on the photographs to read more.